pnlbwh/TBSS/docs/TUTORIAL.md

     --status            prints progress of TBSS pipeline so far

     --xfrmDir XFRMDIR   provide previously created transform/template directory, used with separate/future nonFA TBSS

+    --fillHoles           fill holes inside the brain in diffusion measure

+    --noAllSkeleton       do not merge skeletons

 # Useful commands